pascalandy/docker-stack-this/traefik-basic/README.md

-### Context
+# Context
 I believe we need ONE common way to share Docker stacks over the open-source community.
-Thanks to http://labs.play-with-docker.com/ it’s now easy to do.
+Thanks to **play-with-docker** it’s now easy to do.
 It’s even better than locally!

 ### Create a cluster
 Create a two nodes session on http://labs.play-with-docker.com/